Fukushima Yasumasa: Further travels and foreign honors

 As a General Staff officer after the war, he visited Egypt, Ottoman Turkey, Persia, Arabia, India, Burma, Siam and Turkistan.
 In 1902, he represented Emperor Meiji at the coronation of King Edward VII of Great Britain, and participated in secret diplomatic negotiations behind the Anglo-Japanese Alliance.
 He was awarded an honorary Knight-Commander of the Order of the Bath (KCB) and Order of Prince Danilo I.

-During the Russo-Japanese War (1904-1905) Fukushiama traveled through Saskatchewan, Canada on the way to New York for the purpose of negotiating financial assistance for the war.
+During the Russo-Japanese War (1904–1905) Fukushima traveled through Saskatchewan, Canada on the way to New York for the purpose of negotiating financial assistance for the war.
 He stopped his special train just east of Regina, Saskatchewan to view the prairies.
-The siding where he stopped was named Fukushiama in his honour.
+The siding where he stopped was named Fukushima in his honour.

 Honors in Japan

 Fukushima also served with distinction in the First Sino-Japanese War (1894–1895), and in the Russo-Japanese War (1904–1905).

 In 1907, Fukushima was elevated to the title of danshaku (baron) under the kazoku peerage system.
-From April 26, 1912 to September 15, 1914, he served as the Governor-General of Kwantung Leased Territory.
+From 26 April 1912 to 15 September 1914, he served as the Governor-General of Kwantung Leased Territory.
 In 1914, he was promoted to general and was transferred to the second reserve.
 After the transfer, he served as vice-president of the Association of Reservists.

 Poetry and death

 Fukushima was on good terms with fellow poet General Akashi Motojiro, and although not close friends, the two men shared ideas on the long term needs of the Japanese secret services in the Asian area.
 Fukushima even composed a poem titled "From Fallen Petal to Rising Star", in which he honored a prostitute who became a patriot through her intelligence-gathering activities.

-Fukushima died at age 67 and his grave is located at Aoyama Cemetery, Tokyo.
+Fukushima died at age 66 and his grave is located at Aoyama Cemetery, Tokyo.
 The Matsumoto City Museum in Matsumoto, Nagano, preserves some of his personal artifacts, including his riding crop.